Skip to main content

 “Equity means that all students have the opportunity to learn, all students have access to strong core curriculum based on their grade level, and all students have access to all teachers; that’s equity,” offered Thigpen.
 “At Niles City, we’re very open to hearing one another, to making effective decisions and different decisions to improve the quality and inclusiveness of the instruction we provide to each child,” she added.

-For more information about strategies for involving parents and community members as partners in the education of all children, go to the Family and Community Engagement module at www.ohioleadership.org and click on Educator Resources and then click on OLAC Modules.
+For more information about strategies for involving parents and community members as partners in the education of all children, learn about Family and Community Engagement.

 Strong core instruction for all.
 Personnel from Struthers and Niles view inclusive instructional practices as the foundation for the strong core instruction that is provided to all children.
 In particular, efforts to improve literacy, especially in the elementary grades, has positioned both districts to build the instructional capacity needed to meet the needs of diverse learners.